The prevalence of FGM is highest in the North Western region

 Type I (partial or full clitoridectomy) is the most common type of FGM practised

-FGM is performed by a Majo, who runs the bush school adolescent girls attend and is a Sande society leader
+FGM is performed by a zoe, who runs the bush school adolescent girls attend and is a Sande society leader

-Due to the large age-range of women included, the overall prevalence alone may not fully reflect the progress that has been made in recent years.
-Breaking down the most recent data by age group shows that membership of Sande, and thus prevalence of FGM, for women aged 45–49 is 66.1%, while for the youngest age group this has fallen to 26.4%.
-Despite the fact that a small proportion of women may be cut after the age of 15, the data suggests a trend towards lower prevalences among younger women.
+Breaking down the most recent data by age group suggests that the practice is in decline.
+In women aged 45–49, 59.7% of women have experienced FGM, while in women aged 15–19 this figure is 27.6%.
+Despite the fact that a small number of women may be cut after the age of 15, the data suggests a trend towards lower prevalence in younger women.